cometaj2/huckle/README.rst

 crowding the ~/.bash_profile and to facilitate cleanup if huckle is uninstalled.

-Huckle also uses CLI configuration files (e.g. ~/.huckle/<cliname>/config) to associate a specific CLI to a hypermedia API url root.
+Huckle also uses CLI configuration files (e.g. ~/.huckle/<cliname>/config) to associate a specific CLI to a hypermedia API URL root and other CLI specific configuration.

 Each CLI configuration file contains:
     - A URL to the root of the hypermedia CLI API